ABC gratefully acknowledges the support of: Hivos, the Humanist Institue for Cooperation with Developing Countries

 Zimbabwe.
 Injustice and Political Reconciliation

-Edited by Brian Raftopoulos, Tyrone Savage
+edited by Brian Raftopoulos, Tyrone Savage

 International debate on Zimbabwe’s recent history and present political crisis is heated: some Zimbabweans have called on South Africa to influence political change in their country; South Africa stands accused of responding to the Zimbabwe crisis in relation to its own agenda; and western pressure on Zimbabwe to address the human rights and humanitarian conundrum is heavily compromised by historical legacy, particularly by Britain’s role in conquest and post-colonial dominance.
 Amidst these debates, it is importance that the insights and perspectives of Zimbabweans are heard.